zr7791474-blip/ZKR_Eclipse/README.md

 * Shadows
 * Animations

-All components consume shared CSS variables to maintain consistency across the application.
+All components consume shared CSS variables to maintain a consistent visual language.

-## Automation Interface
+## AI Automation Interface

-The platform includes an automation-focused interface prepared for future AI-powered workflows and intelligent dashboard features.
+The application includes an automation-focused interface designed for future AI-powered workflows and intelligent dashboard features.

 ---